uservar/pyrocketsim/README.md

 In which case, the built binaries will either be in ./build/ or ./build/Release/

 If you want to specify the python version, set PYBIND11_PYTHON_VERSION env variable to "3.x" or use -DPYBIND11_PYTHON_VERSION=3.x when building directly with cmake.

-Note: As a limitation of using pybind, the compiled binaries will only work with the specific python version that was used in building them.

 ## Example Usage